SeldonIO/seldon-core/doc/source/graph/protocols.md

   * [REST Tensorflow Protocol definition](https://github.com/tensorflow/serving/blob/master/tensorflow_serving/g3doc/api_rest.md).
   * [gRPC Tensorflow Protocol definition](https://github.com/tensorflow/serving/blob/master/tensorflow_serving/apis/prediction_service.proto).

-Activate this protocol by speicfying `protocol: tensorflow` and `transport: rest` or `transport: grpc` in your Seldon Deployment.
+Activate this protocol by specifying `protocol: tensorflow` and `transport: rest` or `transport: grpc` in your Seldon Deployment.
 See [example notebook](../examples/protocol_examples.html).

 For Seldon graphs the protocol will work as expected for single model graphs for Tensorflow Serving servers running as the single model in the graph.
 For more complex graphs you can chain models: